DataDog/hiring-engineers/answers.md

 [Bug_fixed](https://imgur.com/a/1UVYfcj) There must be an error that won't let you change the  time to set an alert before the current time.

 ### Downtime Emails
-Here were the emails I received after doing so:
+Here are the emails I received after creating the downtime:

-[MonitoringDowntimeEmail](https://imgur.com/CBuV0aQ) UTC is an hour behind GMT, so it reads 6 to 8 [MonitoringDowntimeEmail2](https://imgur.com/a/1UVYfcj) Same as above, but it reads 11pm UTC
+1. [MonitoringDowntimeEmail](https://imgur.com/CBuV0aQ) UTC is an hour behind GMT, so it reads 6 to 8
+2. [MonitoringDowntimeEmail2](https://imgur.com/a/1UVYfcj) Same as above, but it reads 11pm UTC